GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 ```
 az dms project task show --service-name PostgresCLI --project-name PGMigration --resource-group PostgresDemo --name Runnowtask --expand output
 ```
-19. You can also query for the **migration State** from the expand output:
+17. You can also query for the **migration State** from the expand output:
 ```
 az dms project task show --service-name PostgresCLI --project-name PGMigration --resource-group PostgresDemo --name Runnowtask --expand output --query 'properties.output[].migrationState | [0]' "READY_TO_COMPLETE"
 ```

-## 1.6: Understanding migration task status
+## Exercise 6: Understanding migration task status
 In the output file, there are several parameters that indicate progress of migration.
 For example, see the output file below:
 ```
 "output": [                                 Database Level